Bellesa: Reception

 At the 37th AVN Awards, for pornography in 2019, Bellesa Films garnered five nominations.
 In the following year, Bellesa House won the award for Best New Production Banner.

 Danni Danger of The Daily Dot gave a mostly positive review of Bellesa in 2020, praising the "authentic, raw" nature of its original content, the high-profile nature of its pornographic performers and St. James's direction in maintaining "flirtatious tension".
 They praised the website's layout, its reasonable bandwidth, minimal adverts and affordability, but criticized that the films present womanhood as "thin, cis-gendered and able-bodied", and that some storylines are "cringeworthy", such as one in which a man is rewarded by the narrative for arguing with his girlfriend about her sexual boundaries in a threesome.

+Sex toys

 Mashable's Anna Iovine gave the AirVibe a mostly negative review, criticizing the buttons and design as confusing and writing that the size and shape of the toy did not match her anatomy.
 However, she praised its discreet packaging and price.
 In contrast, Anne Stagg, reviewing for New York, recommended the AirVibe for its price and ability to induce "glorious, toe-curling, blended orgasms".

 Bustle's Sophie Saint Thomas and Cosmopolitan's Megan Wallace both praised the small size, quiet but powerful vibrations, case charger and ungendered yellow color.
 Thomas recommended it for traveling and for use on multiple erogenous zones during masturbation and sex.
 However, Wallace reviewed it as less aesthetically pleasing than some other sex toys, and noted that there is no option to reduce the intensity except by cycling through all eight modes.

+Hayley Folk, writing in Elite Daily, praised the Bellesa Thrust's realistic simulation of penetrative sex, while noting its expensiveness and loudness.
+Allure also recommended the Bellesa Thrust, for incorporating community feedback, as well as the Bellesa FlutterWand, a vibrator that mimics a human tongue.
+An anonymous reviewer for New York recommended the Bellesa Aurora.